Zichqec/YAYA_Fundamentals/module_10_yaya_libraries/00_yaya_as_shiori.md

 In the above code, friendship will always increment by 1 whenever the function is run, regardless of which dialogue is output.

 There is also **chain**, which is written in much the same way. `:chain=` is followed by the name of the chain you want to start.
 You will also use the name of the chain as a function name, so make sure it isn't exactly the same as any other function names.
+(Note: this is not affected by the security issue outlined above.)

 ```c
 OnStartChain